Heat and Molecular Physics

 -

-application of the mathematical and conceptual formalism of thermodynamics on concrete practical examples from physical and engineering praxis
+Skills: application of the mathematical and conceptual tools of thermodynamics to specific examples from physics and engineering practice.

 - Study materials: